William Combe: Works

 In 1790 and 91, the six volumes of a Devil on Two Sticks in England won for Combe the title of "the English le Sage".
-In 1794 he ghost-wrote the Aeneas Anderson memoir of the Lord Macartney embassy to Peking, "A Narrative of the British Embassy to China, in the Years 1792, 1793, and 1794".
+In 1794 he ghost-wrote the Aeneas Anderson memoir of the Macartney Embassy to Peking, A Narrative of the British Embassy to China, in the Years 1792, 1793, and 1794.
 In 1794–1796 he wrote the text for Boydell's History of the River Thames, and in 1803 he began to write for The Times.
-From 1809 to 1811 he wrote for Ackermann's The Poetical Magazine the serialized comic poem The Tour of Dr Syntax in Search of the Picturesque, descriptive and moralizing verse illustrated by artist Thomas Rowlandson's color plates.
+From 1809 to 1811 he wrote for Ackermann's The Poetical Magazine the serialized comic poem The Tour of Dr Syntax in Search of the Picturesque, descriptive and moralizing verse illustrated by artist Thomas Rowlandson's colour plates.
 It satirised William Gilpin, who toured Britain to describe his theory of the Picturesque.
 It was collected in book form in 1812, and was followed by two similar Tours, "...in search of Consolation" (1819) and "...in search of a Wife," the first Mrs Syntax having died at the end of the first Tour.
 The second Tour was collected as an 1820 book, and the third tour as an 1821 book.
-Some reprint editions over the next several decades rendered Rowlandson's color plates in black and white.
+Some reprint editions over the next several decades rendered Rowlandson's colour plates in black and white.

 Then came Six Poems in illustration of drawings by Princess Elizabeth (1813), The English Dance of Death (1815–1816), The Dance of Life (1816–1817), The Adventures of Johnny Quae Genus (1822)—all written for Rowlandson's caricatures; together with histories of Oxford and Cambridge, and of Westminster Abbey for Ackermann; Picturesque Tours along the Rhine and other rivers, Histories of Madeira, Antiquities of York, texts for Turner's Southern Coast Views, and contributions innumerable to the Literary Repository.

 Combe died in London on 19 June 1823.